alchemy-bootcamp-one-winter-2018/lectures/labs/week3/README.md

 - Add some animations to your survey so that survey takers have an enjoyable experience.
 - Add a setting that can show/hide the ending charts.

+### Day 15

+Finish up any remaining features and deploy!
+The Bus Mall team is super excited to use your app for their research.

+### Feature Goal

+- Finish and remaining features for Bus Mall and deploy to GitHub Pages.

 ### *Remember to submit this link in the Canvas assignment*